Infineon/StreamGen/README.md

 ### 🎲 Building complex Distributions through random Transformations

-There exist only a limited number of distributions one can directly sample from (e.g.: a gaussian distribution).
+There exists only a limited number of distributions one can directly sample from (e.g.: a gaussian distribution).

 Instead of generating samples directly from a distribution, researchers often work with collected sets of samples.
 A common practice to increase the variability of such datasets is the use of **stochastic transformations** in a sequential augmentation pipeline: